Tehaleh, Washington: Education

 Mountain View Middle School, located 3.2 miles north of Tehaleh, serves as the middle school for residents of Tehaleh.
 Across the street from the middle school, Bonney Lake High School serves as the high school residents of Tehaleh.
 Both the middle and the high schools are operated by Sumner-Bonney Lake School District.

+Newer homes in Tehaleh are located in the Orting school district which has resulted in Tehaleh students having to attend two separate school districts.